Silver Season Series and non-subscribers

 Jehan Alain, Three Dances for Organ

-Igor Stravinsky, Petrushka, movements from suite (Infernal Dance, Berceuse, Finale)
+Igor Stravinsky, The Firebird, movements from suite (Infernal Dance, Berceuse, Finale)

 A leading French organist of the young generation, Baptiste-Florian Marle-Ouvrard has won several prestigious international improvisation competitions.
 He serves as the organist at the famous Gothic Church of Saint-Eustache in Paris (whose pipe organ is reputed to be the largest in France) and also applies himself to teaching.
 Apart from maintaining a busy concert schedule across Europe, the US and beyond, he also writes music.
 Moreover, he greatly enjoys providing organ accompaniment to silent movies in French cinemas.